ShefBots/omnicam-zero/README.md

 ```

 # TODO
-- [ ] Check again that new implementation works on hardware
+- [X] Check again that new implementation works on hardware
+- [ ] Get camera data into detectors
+- [ ] Run detectors
+- [ ] Think about using threads instead of asyncio to avoid requiring pause section on detectors.